ChicoState/MoneyPool/README.md

 * Create ability to un-join a trip that was joined
 * Create ability for trip owners to create suggestions on possible amenities or activities for the trip
 * Create ability for users to see who else is participating in the trip.
+* Wrote several unit tests to test both the functions and dynamic urls.
+* Incorportated testing using Django's built in tests in manage.py
+* Incorportated coverage testing using python's built in coverage function
+* Incorporated LCOM4 testing using python's built in lcom command